No. 2 It was dirt not soil

 Aged manure: adds nitrogen to support leaf health and overall long-term fertility

-None of this is visible form the surface.
+None of this is visible from the surface.
 Nobody driving by the farm sees the bone meal.
 But my plants will feel it.

 The plant doesn't fail the dirt.
 The conditions fail the plant.

-One thing a plant is going to do, is try it's best to grow.
+One thing a plant will always do is try its best to grow.

 The Part That's Really About Us

-I try not to be so deep with the metaphors in these reflections.
-However, I am a Cancer so not only is it my nature, sometimes the lessons from the field are so direct, I can't avoid taking it there.
-So, let's do it.
+I try not to get too deep with the metaphors in these reflections.
+However, as a Cancer, it’s in my nature.
+Sometimes, the lessons from the field are so direct that I can’t avoid taking it there.
+So, let’s do it.

-How many times have you tried to grow something-- a business, a habit, a relationship, a new version of yourself-- in conditions that weren't ready?
-And then you blamed yourself when it didn't take root and grow?
+How many times have you tried to grow something—a business, a habit, a relationship, or a new version of yourself—in conditions that weren’t ready?
+Then, you blamed yourself when it didn’t take root and grow?

 I’m not asking rhetorically.
 I've done this.
-Shoot, this was MY lesson.
-Not only have I actively tried to force my plants to grow with more water or more sun, I have also tried the one size fit all answers to my growing pains without stopping to ask: what are my actual conditions right now?
+This was MY lesson.
+Not only have I actively tried to force my plants to grow with more water or more sun, but I have also tried the one-size-fits-all answers to my growing pains without stopping to ask: what are my actual conditions right now?

-The soil test results, and the labor to amend the beds, was the intervention that I didn't know I needed.
-It gave me data instead of assumptions.
-I found out exactly what was missing so that I could address it directly instead of just trying to grow in ground that couldn't support what I was asking of it.
+The soil test results and the labor to amend the beds were the interventions I didn’t know I needed.
+They gave me data instead of assumptions.
+I found out exactly what was missing so that I could address it directly instead of just trying to grow in ground that couldn’t support what I was asking of it.

 Your Conditions Matter

 Plants need specific conditions to thrive.
-The same seed can perform different based on:
+The same seed can perform differently based on:

 Soil composition: what it’s actually made of, not just what it looks like